France

 Mayashala studio, 11è Paris (Photo: Claire Jaillard for Mayashala)

-This relatively small, intimate studio near Oberkampf is minimalist but light and cosy, and deeply authentic.
+This relatively small, intimate studio near Oberkampf is minimalist but light and cosy, and deeply authentic, with a focus on quality teaching.
 Seven styles of yoga cater for beginner to advanced yogis and include ‘liquid flow’ and sound baths, as well as a thorough yoga teacher training program.
 The instructors’ caring energy can be felt in each class, particularly through gentle and generous adjustments.

 Naya